Senior Block Documentation

 Example

-In this example, after taking off, the drone sets its yaw variable at 20% for right turns and then sets its yaw variable at -20% for left turns.
+In this example, after taking off, the drone sets its yaw variable at 20% for left turns and then sets its yaw variable at -20% for right turns.
 This will not make the drone move yet.

-In this example, after taking off, the drone sets its yaw variable at 30% for right turns and moves for 2 seconds.
-And then the drone sets its yaw variable at -30% for left turns and moves for 2 seconds.
+In this example, after taking off, the drone sets its yaw variable at 30% for left turns and moves for 2 seconds.
+And then the drone sets its yaw variable at -30% for right turns and moves for 2 seconds.

 set_throttle()